-Whether it is mountain ice or frozen waterfalls, Chamonix ice climbing is superb.
-The ‘thunk,thunk’ of your axes bedding into the ice, and the beauty of the mountains in winter is hard to beat … These courses are great action packed weeks, ice climbing everyday and returning to our chalet base each evening.
+Whether it is mountain ice or frozen waterfalls, Chamonix ice climbing is superb and is always an ultra rewarding outdoor experience.
+The ‘thunk’ of your axes bedding into the ice, and the beauty of the mountains in winter is hard to beat.
+These ice climbing courses are great action packed weeks, ice climbing everyday and returning to our chalet base each evening.

 We offer both Ice climbing weeks and Ice climbing weekends – get in touch for bespoke quotes.

 - Chamonix/Cogne accommodation (Bed and breakfast)

 - Equipment rental

 - Evening meals when in Chamonix/Cogne

 Who is this for?

 So whether you want to climb hard routes, learn to lead or this is your first introduction to the world of ice climbing this is a great week.

 You will be based in our central Chalet Pele.
 The chalet has a fun atmosphere, there are often other like minded people staying in the chalets who are on various other courses.
 Chamonix town is a short 2 minutes walk away with plenty of restaurants, bars and cafes.